matthewjweaver/mjw-toolbox/openbsd-skel/README.md

 local network to the internet on the egress interface.

-## pf.sshbots / update-sshbots.sh
+## pf.scannerbots / update-scannerbots.sh

-The pf.sshbots is a persistent table of addresses and netblocks observed doing funny business to ssh.
-The pf.conf(5) files will, by default, drop all traffic from these addresses if this file is placed in `/etc/pf.sshbots`.
+The pf.scannerbots is a persistent table of addresses and netblocks observed doing funny business to ssh.
+The pf.conf(5) files will, by default, drop all traffic from these addresses if this file is placed in `/etc/pf.scannerbots`.

-The commands for collecting suspected hostile addresses from logs are collected in `update-sshbots.sh`.
+The commands for collecting suspected hostile addresses from logs are collected in `update-scannerbots.sh`.
 They're OK, but could use some work.
 Existing liabilities include connection attempts with cute usernames like shellcode.